danielminami/accessible_memory_game_shopify/README.md

 Thanks for taking time to read this.
 Some important consideration about this project:

-1. I tried to show case my passion for Android Development by extending the original scope.
+1. I tried to show case my skills and passion for Android by going beyond the original scope.
 2. I added a special flavour to this project by making it **Accessible**.
 3. I also included some other cool stuff such as automated tests and build, log Interceptor, and a Settings Screen.
-4. I tried to follow as much as I could the [Shopify POS](https://engineering.shopify.com/blogs/engineering/building-shopify-pos-android-using-mvvm) Architecture with the difference of not adding `Contracts` between the `View` and the `ViewModel`.
-I am very familiar with this Design Pattern though, as I have experience using MVP.
-However, I decided to not use `Interfaces`, to avoid any call from the `ViewModel` to the `View`, but just `Observe` the changes.
+4. I tried to follow as much as I could the [Shopify POS](https://engineering.shopify.com/blogs/engineering/building-shopify-pos-android-using-mvvm) Architecture.
+The only thing I purposefully didn't add was the `Contracts` between the `View` and the `ViewModel`.
+Although I am familiar with this Design Pattern, as I have worked with MVP, I decided to consistently keep the `View` observing the `LiveData`.

 ## Build Status